Updated 5 August 2018 with live version added

 It is the absolute and complete song of disdain.

 When has there been another piece with such a strong opening?
 It is a wall of disgust that pours out from Dylan, attacking the woman (at least we presume it is a woman he is after) while the music continues unchanging, as the emotion is unchanging too.
+(Although I must admit, coming back to the song some ten years after I wrote the first version of this review, perhaps it is also about everyone who protested about his use of electric guitars).

-And even if we have never faced someone with such feelings of hatred, we can all empathize with the notion that “You just want to be on the side that’s winning.”
+Even if we have never faced someone with such feelings of hatred, we can all empathize with the notion that “You just want to be on the side that’s winning.”
 How many people like that do we know?

 The musical format – unrelenting strophic – was used by Dylan a lot in his earlier works – verse, verse, verse until he has said all he has to say.
 It was only later that he moved to ternary form with its “middle 8” section.
 But nowhere else is it used with such anger, but with such straightness of delivery.